artsandmetaphysics/goodlifeodyssey/_dialogues/socrates-underestimated-writing.md

 <span class="sc">Socrates:</span> The teachings of these ancient wise men and prophets were planted in the souls of their contemporaries, where they grew like reeds until they covered the banks of the Nile.
 As the great river flooded and receded, and as pharaohs conquered and were conquered, these reeds swayed back and forth in the muddy waters.
 And so, this scribe’s mother, father, and grandmother planted the meaning of these sayings in his soul long before he could read “Hordedef” or “Ptahhotep.”

 In fact, I guess that many of the sayings attributed to these wise men were not their own; forgotten writers used these great names as as sort of fertilizer for their own reeds.

+<span class="sc">Dijon:</span> If our scribe receives a written invitation to a dinner party, isn’t it telling him something new?

+<span class="sc">Socrates:</span> It is.

+<span class="sc">Dijon:</span> So why couldn’t a letter teach him about justice, goodness, or beauty?

+<span class="sc">Socrates:</span> If he already understood the letter’s contents, it could remind him of what he already knows.
+If he didn’t understand the idea, then who will answer his questions?

 <span class="sc">Dijon:</span> I see that I have not convinced you.
 Imagine that this scribe is struck deaf and dumb by Ammon for attributing immortality to the written word.
 He dies, and in the afterlife, he meets the sage Ptahhotep.
 He writes a note on a piece of papyrus: